 Steve Krug has written an awesome book, Don’t Make Me Think: A Common Sense Approach to Web Usability (Voices That Matter), which I highly recommend you read.
 He advocates doing your own usability research if you can.
 Undoubtedly this is a great idea if you have the time and the equipment.
 If you have no or very little budget you might as well do this as even one user test is better than none.

 However, there are also some affordable online services available, some of which are free.
 The benefit here is that they can manage all the admin and recruitment for you, plus conduct the usability testing and if required do the analysis.
 All you have to do is agree the brief.
 I would still recommend you get videos of your usability tests as you will often learn more from watching people browse your site than from reading a report.
 A video brings it to life in a way a report cannot.

-One other advantage is that such suppliers offer a range of solutions including remote usability testing, card sorting for developing your navigation, tree testing to evaluate how easy it is find content on a site and eye-tracking to identify where on page attention is drawn to.
-Such suppliers can also use their expertise to advise you on how to best design a usability study.
+One other advantage is that such suppliers offer a range of solutions including remote automated usability testing, card sorting for developing your navigation, tree testing to evaluate how easy it is find content on a site and eye-tracking to identify where on page attention is drawn to.
+Such suppliers can also use their expertise to advise you on how to best design a usability test study.